RitwikN7/RitwikN7/README.md

 ## Hey there, I'm Ritwik

 ### About Me
-- Currently a junior studying Computer Science and Economics at UW Madison.
+- Working at Adobe as a Media Data Science Research Intern - Summer 2022.
-- Working as a Software Trainer at Software Training for Students @ UW Madison.
+- Currently a senior studying Computer Science and Economics at UW Madison.
+Graduating in December 2022.
 - Learning more about Data Engineering, Data Science and Visualization.
 - Looking for new grad and full-time roles in Data Engineering, Data Science and Software Engineering.